michaelshiloh/CreativeProgrammingAndElectronicsBerkeley/syllabus.md

-The main University Health Services Counseling and Psychological Services staff is located at the Tang Center (http://uhs.berkeley.edu; 2222 Bancroft Way; 642-9494) and provides confidential assistance to students managing problems that can emerge from illness such as financial, academic, legal, family concerns, and more.
+The main University Health Services Counseling and Psychological Services staff is located at the Tang Center (http://uhs.berkeley.edu; 2222 Bancroft Way; 642-9494) and provides confidential assistance to students managing problems that can emerge from illness, financial, academic, legal, family concerns, and more.

 The Care Line (PATH to Care Center)